 Project Viability Grants: up to £15,000, for early viability and feasibility work, open now for applications.

 Project Development Grants: up to £100,000, for capital project development costs, open now for applications.

 Crowdfunding Challenge Grants: up to £25,000, to match fund crowdfunding campaigns, open now for applications.

-Transformational Project Grants: up to £350,000, for transformational capital projects, open for first round project enquiries from 29th July 2019 (with a second round to be announced in 2020).
+Transformational Project Grants: up to £350,000, for transformational capital projects, open now for applications.
+Deadline for applications: 30th September 2019.
+Decisions on the first round of applications will be made in December.
+A second round will be announced in 2020.

 Community Shares Booster Grants: further info to be announced.